 Students apply to graduate in Self-Service by selecting "Apply to Graduate" from the Student Records menu.
 Students who plan to complete all degree requirements in Summer should select the Summer term option on the graduation application and are invited to participate in the Spring Commencement ceremony (no ceremony is held in the Summer).

 Graduate students must have submitted an approved Graduation Clearance Form with the Graduate College before submitting a graduation application.
 Students should contact the Graduate College if they are unable to submit a graduation application online.

 See the Graduation website for more details, such as deadlines for receipt of transfer transcripts and correspondence work completion.

-It is important that Self Service reflects the complete and accurate academic program for each student.
-Students work with their advisers and/or Colleges to declare or change majors, minors, certificates and degree programs.
+It is important that Self-Service reflects the complete and accurate academic program for each student.
+Students work with their advisors and/or Colleges to declare or change majors, minors, certificates and degree programs.

 Undergraduate declarations are communicated to the Registrar’s Office using the Undergraduate Academic Program Declaration Form, which is available on the Office of the Registrar SharePoint site (Okey login required).
 Degree program codes are provided on the SharePoint site, and degree programs are listed in the OSU Catalog.